-Our recombinant DENV NS1 proteins are presented in their native folded state complete with post-translational modifications.
+Our recombinant DENV NS1 proteins are available in their native folded state complete with post-translational modifications.
 This allows them to deliver optimal antigenicity and makes them suitable for use in vaccine research and serology-based assays.
-The recombinant DENV NS1 proteins are available in all 4 serotypes.
+The recombinant DENV NS1 proteins are available in all four serotypes.

 Bio-Rad also offers a DENV type 2 inactivated pathogen along with two antibodies to the virus.
 2645-5057, clone 3H5.1, in purified format, works in immunofluorescence and recognizes the dengue virus type 2.
 MCA2277, clone dengue 1-11 (3), also available in purified format, binds all four serotypes of DENV and can be used in ELISA, immunofluorescence, western blotting, and in immunohistology on paraffin embedded tissue sections.
 Additionally, an antibody, clone 6b6c-1, to the Saint Louis Encephalitis virus strain (MSI-7) envelope glycoprotein is available.
 This clone also reacts with other members of Flaviviridae including; Dengue 1 (Hawaii), Dengue 2 (New Guinea C), Dengue 3 (H87), and Dengue 4 (H241).

 |PIP048B||DENGUE Virus Type 2 NS1 Antigen||Rec.
 Protein||Viral||E|

 |PIP049A||DENGUE Virus Type 3 NS1 Antigen||Rec.
 Protein||Viral||E|

 |MCA2277||DENGUE Virus antibody: Purified||Viral||Mouse||IgG2a||Dengue 1-11(3)||E, P*, WB|